systemli/systemli-website/content/english/support-us.md

 Individuals, scholars and gentlepeople using our services would find it appropriate donating **1 € per account per month**.

-You could even keep people of low income away by digging deeper, so they can use our services for free.
+You could even support people of low income by digging deeper, so they can use our services for free.

 ### Via bank transfer